NCIEVS/nci-report-writer/docs/ReadMe.txt

 Then use the following program:
 <report writer installation dir>\software\ncireportwriter\test\src\java\gov\nih\nci\evs\reportwriter\test\StandaloneReportGenerator.java
-to generate new reports in HTML, Excel, and ASCII formats for eacj report template.
+to generate new reports in HTML, Excel, and ASCII formats.
+The program will accept two command line parameters.
+The first can either be a template file name, or the name of the folder containing all template files.

-The structure of the folder where these two programs will be running is the following:
+The structure of the folder where these two programs would be running is the following:
 <Root Folder>
 |   compile.bat
 |   run.bat